 Pomeranian longevity and health

-Here, depending on which parent dog your Pomador puppy most takes after genetically, your dog might live anywhere from 10 to 16 years.
+Here, depending on which parent dog your Pomador puppy takes after genetically, your dog might live anywhere from 10 to 16 years.

-According to the Orthopedic Foundation for Animals Canine Health Information Center (OFA-CHIC) database, the Pomeranian has several main known genetic (heritable) health issues.
+According to the Orthopedic Foundation for Animals Canine Health Information Center (OFA-CHIC) database, the Pomeranian has several main genetic (heritable) health issues.

 Responsible breeders should pre-test parent dogs for the following: